The Power of Restorative Conversations

 Student enters the classroom the next day and the cycle repeats itself all over again.

-This incident is typical in schools across America, and for students of color and males in particular, the percentage of disciplinary incidents is often higher.
+This incident is typical in schools across America, and for students of color and males, in particular, the percentage of disciplinary incidents is often higher.

 When I’m working in schools across the country, I encounter teachers who struggle with student behavior on a daily basis.
 In many instances, the constant struggle occurs with the same set of students.
 Teachers feel disrespected, powerless, frustrated, and…. hopeless.

 I worked with a teacher recently who decided to take a different approach.
 After receiving coaching, he discovered that he didn’t know why one particular student refused to follow his directions.
-The teacher was frustrated, and wanted a simple solution.
+The teacher was frustrated and wanted a simple solution.
 I encouraged this teacher to take the “restorative conversation” approach.
-What the teacher discovered afterwards was profound: having a restorative conversation with his student provided an opportunity to view the student with a different lens.
+What the teacher discovered afterward was profound: having a restorative conversation with his student provided an opportunity to view the student with a different lens.
 After peeling back the layers, the teacher had a greater understanding of what the student was really going through in his life.
 The teacher also discovered that he didn’t have a relationship with this student…at all.
 What happened after the restorative conversation was transformational.
 The student began to come to class on time and participate in all instructional activities.
 The student actually became the teacher’s biggest ally and encouraged other students to follow the expectations set for the classroom.

 What I know for sure is that students don’t care how much you know unless they know how much you care.

 One of the most powerful ways that teachers can build relationships with students is by having restorative conversations.
-Restorative conversations allow the teacher to demonstrate empathy, teach children how to resolve conflict, and most importantly, allow students to have voice.
-It’s an opportunity for both the teacher and student to express their feelings about what’s going on in the classroom, while setting high expectations.
+Restorative conversations allow the teacher to demonstrate empathy, teach children how to resolve conflict, and most importantly, allow students to have a voice.
+It’s an opportunity for both the teacher and student to express their feelings about what’s going on in the classroom while setting high expectations.
 When we do so, we actually humanize ourselves in the eyes of students.
 They begin to see us beyond the “teacher standing in front of them”.

 Here are the important elements to have in a restorative conversation: